1 Acidify & Heat Milk

 Note the amount of whey that begins to form on the top of the curd.
 First a few drops, then small pools, finally the entire surface will be covered and the curd will pull away from the pot.
 Taste the curds at at each point to get to know the flavors.
 Remember good cooks taste often.

 You can control texture with the draining time and temperature.
 For a moist soft cheese, less time and lower temperature while draining is best.
 The longer the curds drain and the higher the temperature, the drier the cheese will be.

 Too high a temperature and excess time may lead to a dry chalky cheese texture.
 Again, watching the process puts you in control.
 Open the draining cloth and examine the texture and moisture as you go.

 Once you have made a few batches you will know much more about the process and less attention will be needed to achieve the results you are looking for.

-Our Fromage Blanc culture C20 is prepared with more rennet than our Creme Fraiche culture C33 so if you are looking for a less firm curd try replacing the C20 with a pack of the C33.
+We have developed our culture packs with some very specific intents for each product.
+Our Fromage Blanc culture C20 is prepared with more rennet than our Creme Fraiche culture C33 so if you are looking for a less firm curd try replacing the C20 with one pack of the C33.